v3il/hgf-helper/README.md

 7. On the `chrome://extensions/` page, enable developer mode, add the unpacked extension by specifying the project folder

 ## Disclaimer
-**Using the extension comes with inherent risks, and users should exercise caution.**
-The author of the extension is not responsible for any strikes received on the channel.
+**Due to frequent overlay updates, there is a chance that the extension will stop working correctly at any time.
+The author of the extension does not recommend leaving the stream unattended for a long time and is not responsible for any strikes received.**